workfloworchestrator/orchestrator-core/docs/architecture/application/forms-frontend.md

 # Forms - from a frontend perspective

 Orchestrator Core contains a module called Pydantic Forms.
 Pydantic Forms allows for configuration of input forms to collect user input needed for the execution of a workflow.
-The module contains a frontend part that display the forms automatically and handles submission and showing validation errors.
+The module contains a frontend part that displays the forms automatically and handles submission and showing validation errors.
 This documentation describes what happens on the frontend side of this process.

 ## Initiating a workflow from frontend